 The surly county coroner is quick to declare the death an accident.
 But Cassie, feeling the pull of instincts instilled in her by her attorney father, suspects something more sinister is involved and uncovers evidence that forces the coroner to launch a murder inquest.
 Unfortunately, the coroner’s jury proves to be neither competent nor objective and, influenced by old grudges and other personal agendas, quickly descends on Flora as its prime suspect.
 So, despite the distraction of an unexpected encounter with her dashing childhood crush and the questions still swirling in her head about her family’s past, Cassie must work together with Flora’s quirky group of friends—who include a foul-mouthed curiosities shop owner, a blind Civil War veteran, a half-Chinese newspaper boy, and an assortment of rescue animals—to find out what really happened to the murdered man, or else risk losing the only family she has left.

 What else...
-I'm half-Chinese and am Florida-raised, Yale- and UVA- educated, and Chicago...buffed and polished?
-I now call New Orleans home and like to spend my spare time shooting pool, auditioning for musicals, ogling historic buildings, doing background work for film and television, futzing with inventions that address highly specific and possibly only-annoying-to-me problems, traveling, ranting at bartenders about the evils of straws, horseback riding, and petting strange cats (though, since we've recently welcomed home a new kitten friend, Musette, I might need to cut back on that last).
+I'm half-Chinese and Florida-raised, Yale- and UVA- educated, and Chicago...buffed and polished?
+In any case, I now proudly call New Orleans home, and when I'm not writing or getting lost down research rabbit holes, I spend my time practicing law, shooting pool, performing operas and musicals, ogling old buildings, acting for film and television, futzing with inventions that address highly specific and possibly only-annoying-to-me problems, traveling, ranting at bartenders about the evils of straws, riding horses, and petting strange cats (though, since we've recently welcomed home a new kitten friend, Musette (pictured below), I might need to cut back on that last).

 Yeah, I know.